Another split on Saturday takes me to 17-8 on this run, but that's just on the picks I write about.

 Eichel's return on Sunday did nothing for Buffalo, which was shut out in back-to-back games over the weekend, and the club hasn't scored a five-on-five goal over its last eight periods.
 The Sabres rank 28th in expected goal share at five-on-five, which is especially bad considering they sat fourth after the first two weeks of the season.
 Since then they've been dead last in the NHL with a miserable 41.6% share.

 Conversely, the Rangers rank a respectable 11th this campaign, and they continue to play well despite Artemi Panarin's absence.
 New York holds a significant advantage over the Sabres at five-on-five, as well as in goal, where Igor Shesterkin has posted strong GSAA and GSAx numbers.
 Carter Hutton, meanwhile, is 1-6 with a sub-.900 save percentage, ranking 47th in GSAA and 46th out of 50 goalies in Goals Above Replacement (via Evolving-Hockey).

 (Odds source: theScore Bet)

 Alex Moretto is theScore's supervising editor of sports betting.
 A journalism graduate from Guelph-Humber University, he has worked in sports media for over a decade.
-He will bet on anything from the Super Bowl to amateur soccer, loves a juicy puck line, and will never trust a kicker.
+He will bet on anything from the Super Bowl to amateur soccer, despises how the NHL handles starting goalie announcements, and will never trust a kicker.
 Find him on Twitter @alexjmoretto.